aichemydev/Wring_docs/docs/tutorial-basics/Test-Explorer.md

 ![Test Explorer](/img/Test-Explorer.png)

 This page displays the test runs along with quick access to high level information such as a description, run time, total paths, healed paths.
-By default, the your results will be displayed chronologically.
+By default, your results will be displayed chronologically.
 Clicking on a Test Run shows you further detail about the particular Test Run.

 The test explorer is the destination for your test runs as well as test suites.